roshnet/hashvive/README.md

 #### Download Binary

-You can download the binary from the [latest Github release](https://github.com/roshnet/hashvive/releases/download/v1.0.0/hashvive-1.0.0.apk).
+You can download the binary from the [latest GitHub release](https://github.com/roshnet/hashvive/releases/).

+### NOTE

+The steps listed below are not necessary now.
+You can directly build using the `react-native` CLI from the docs.

+You can also contribute to this project without having Expo installed.

 #### Building from source